Dialogue with Bitcoin veteran Jack Mallers: Dollar Crisis, Bitcoin as a Store of Value, and 21 Capital

 Immutable Protocol: How Bitcoin Protects Itself

 **Jack: Initially, I viewed Bitcoin as a competitor to PayPal, but later realized it is a core technology for storing time and energy.
-It has reshaped my understanding of the meaning of currency and the value of hard money for social cooperation and long-term development, profoundly influencing my financial views and decision-making.
+It has reshaped my understanding of the meaning of currency and the value of hard currency for social cooperation and long-term development, profoundly influencing my financial views and decision-making.

 **David: Do you still use Bitcoin to buy pizza?